theodorejb/peachy-sql/README.md

 }
 ```

-Then run `composer install` and require `vendor/autoload.php` in your application's index.php file.
+Then run `composer install` and require `vendor/autoload.php` in your application's bootstrap file.

 ## Usage